giodegas/docker-opensim/README.md

 ## binary distribution standalone configuration
 ### SharperNight L'Aquila edition

-with external mysql/mariadb server at an external IP (192.168.10.100)
+with external mysql/mariadb server at an host IP (192.168.10.100)

 This Docker image provides a light base binary install with Mono, for .NET and [OpenSimulator](http://opensimulator.org) deployment on Linux, linked to an external database server that keep persistence.
 This setup has some specific customization, derived from the [default](http://opensimulator.org/wiki/Configuration) standalone OpenSim configuration, that were implemented to be used at the event of [SharperNight](http://sharper-night.lngs.infn.it), 26 September 2014 in [L'Aquila](http://en.wikipedia.org/wiki/L%27Aquila), ITALY.